CodingTrain/website-archive/_CodingInTheCabana/004-worley-noise.md

     author: "The Coding Train"
     url: /CodingChallenges/098.2-quadtree
 ---
 It's the fourth episode of Coding in the Cabana!
-Quarantined at home I explore the topic of Worley noise.
+Quarantined at home I explore the beauty of Worley noise.